 • Perception of rural market as low value.
-The perception by many formal financial service providers was that people living in rural areas were on low or vulnerable incomes, were hard to reach and did not therefore justify investment to develop financial solutions for them.
-In addition, few people living in rural areas were formally employed but were engaged in agricultural activity with seasonal levels of income across the year.
+The perception by many formal financial service providers was across the year.

+population in terms of literacy and numeracy which creates barriers in levels of awareness and understanding, as well as fulfilling data requirements for formal services.
+According to FinScope Tanzania 2009, the more educated you are, the more likely you are to be formally financially included, and choices on using both formal and informal financial tools.
+Common saving and loan coping strategies include; Kuzikana (funeral groups where members contribute funds over time to ensure that they can pay for a family member's funeral), Upatu (Merry-Go-Round or ROSCAS) and "Kin Tax" (borrowing from that people living in rural areas were on low or vulnerable incomes, were hard to reach and did not therefore justify investment to develop financial solutions for them.
+In addition, few people living in rural areas were formally employed but were engaged in agricultural activity with seasonal levels of income